 Can I make changes to my roster before attending Association Cup?

 Teams can continue to make roster changes after they apply to a Cal North Cup.
 The team roster “freezes” on the Tuesday prior to the cup’s scheduled start date but all changes must be submitted by the team’s league to the Registrar on the Friday prior to the roster being frozen.
-During the season Cal North allows up to 5 inter league transfers per team (players moving from one league’s roster to another league’s roster), an unlimited number of intra league transfers (players moving from one roster to another within the same league and considered to be a “club pass”) and an unlimited number of added players (players not on a Cal North roster this season).
+During the season Cal North allows up to 5 inter league transfers per team and an unlimited number of added players (players not on a Cal North roster this season).
+Player reassignments from team to team within a league do not count toward the 5 allowable transfers.
 Although there is no freeze date for adding or deleting registered team officials (coaches, assistant coaches, managers, etc.) all player movement on and off the roster will stop on the freeze date.
 Throughout all roster changes, a team must retain a core of 9 players from their league roster to the Cup roster.
-U13 teams may have a maximum of 18 rostered players.
-U14 and older teams may roster no more than 22 players Teams should contact their league registrars for guidance regarding roster changes and/or the timeline for submitting roster changes to the League and/or District prior to the roster freeze deadline.
+Teams may roster no more than 22 players Teams should contact their league registrars for guidance regarding roster changes and/or the timeline for submitting roster changes to the required registrar prior to the roster freeze deadline.